How do I get a question answered about a specific project for the current bid letting?

 How do I find out if a project has an addendum?

 The first addendum on a project will be posted on Wednesday, the week before the bid letting date.
 A link to Addendum is available on the Contracting & Bidding webpage.
 We will also be posting complete addendum information including plan sheets, special provisions and quantities that have changed on our Bid Packages.
 Choose the Letting Month folder, the project name and then the addendum folder.

 If a project has a second addendum, it will be posted on Monday the week of the bid letting.

-How do I find out if there are preliminary plans on a project?
+How do I find out if there are Preliminary Bid Packages on a project?